mraect/Arduino-Tank-with-Robot-Arm/README.md

   - 2x Brushed ESC for tracks or one Brushed ESC which can control 2 motors separately.
   - 2S or 3S LiPo battery or 2 or 3 18650 LiIon battery
   - Jumper wires (female-female) to many of them :D
+  - If you have 90° servos you need 2.2k resistors 2 for each servos

 # Needed Tools;
   - Arduino IDE (v1.8.9 or higher) installed PC
   - 3D printer or slicing program fot STL files (Slic3r, Simple3D software etc.)
   - Screw driver
-  - If you use PDB, need soldering iron
+  - If you use PDB or you want to convert 90° servos to 180° servo, you need soldering iron
   - Hot glue gun for securing electronic parts

 License